WPP-Public/Potato-ACE/README.md

         - Under **Options** > **Options** make sure **Show Mouse Clicks** is ticked
         - Under **Options** > **Microphone** make sure **None** is ticked
         - Set the portion size to be a square.
 If using the minimum browser width use 420px x 420px.
         - Make sure the component is completely surrounded by whitespace within the portion square.
-Add padding to `example-block` elements if necessary.
+Add padding to it's `example-block` element if necessary.
     - Use the most simple variant of the component
     - For smoother video looping have the component start and end the video in it's initial state.
     - Save the file as *\<component-name>.mov*